 Starring: Kim Tae-hee, Lee Kyu-hyung, Ko Bo-Gyeol

 A South Korean woman from a wealthy family accidentally crash-lands in North Korea and falls in love with a high-ranking North Korean officer.
 Instead of killing her or holding her for ransom, he decides to protect and hide her from danger.
-It is the second-highest-rated K-drama in Korean TV history.
+It is the second-highest-rated TV series in Korean TV history.
 A modern-day Romeo and Juliet without all the suicide!

 Starring: Son Ye-jin, Hyun Bin, Seo Ji-hye, Kim Jung-hyun

 The political period horror thriller show is set in the historical era of the Joseon Dynasty.
 As strange rumors about their ill ruler grip a kingdom, the prince becomes their only hope against a mysterious plague overtaking the land.

 It’s a romantic story about the realization of feelings of a narcissistic and selfish vice president of a family-owned business and his secretary of nine years after she resigns.

 Starring: Park Seo-jun, Park Min-young, Lee Tae-hwan

 An art gallery curator devoted to her career has experienced several breakups due to her obsession with an idol group member.
 Romance comes into her life when the idol comes into the picture and takes an interest in her life.